MaxG99/sf-bot/README.md

 Install tesseract:
 [https://github.com/tesseract-ocr/tesstrain](https://github.com/UB-Mannheim/tesseract/wiki)https://github.com/UB-Mannheim/tesseract/wiki

-change path to tesseract in the main.py file to the corresponding file
+➡️change path to tesseract in the main.py file to the corresponding file

-change username and password  (currently hardcoded in script)
+➡️change username and password  (currently hardcoded in script)

-in order to prevent the bot from choosing a wrong quest at the first run edit the value_ref.txt and insert you current exp/second value of any quest
+➡️in order to prevent the bot from choosing a wrong quest at the first run edit the value_ref.txt and insert you current exp/second value of any quest
--> run the bot.
+➡️ run the bot.

 The bot currently chooses the best quest ep/time and starts the adventure Items are not considered yet.